DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

   Ideally we'd add a "sync/async" option to `DKFormPicker`, with it filling async by default, and then have sync versions on Cell View and friends just so we have fewer changes to test.

 * Investigate adding icons for all of the form types.
 Investigate having these icons show up in the `DKFormPicker`.

+* `DKGenericListModel` isn't half bad as-is, but for a few issues.
+We should write a replacement.

+  * Because virtual functions like `moveRows` are implemented *and* are used by helper functions that are meant to be exposed to subclasses, there's no (good) way for subclasses to lock those off from the outside world.
+Perhaps we should have `static constexpr const bool`s for configuration, e.g. `allow_outside_callers_to_move_rows`, and then have the virtual functions conditionally (i.e. based on the configs) wrap private functions that always work.

+  * It'd be nice if we could add optional functionality (to be enabled by the subclasses) for self-sorting and self-filtering models, using behavior similar to what we have in `DKRefsInCellModel`.

+  * The model only supports rows.
+I can't think of any use cases where we'd want exclusively columns, but having a `constexpr` `Qt::Orientation` value wouldn't be a terrible idea.

 ### Object Window